 - June – the grain has ripened and the harvest has begun leaving large rolls of hay sitting behind, and the poppies have exploded red in unattended fields

-- July – sunflowers abound, forming bright yellow patches in between the green vineyards, silver olive groves and winding white roads
+- July – sunflowers abound, forming bright yellow patches in between the green vineyards, silver olive groves, and winding white roads

-- August – these last weeks of summer include the grapes ripening on the vine and picture perfect landscapes
+- August – these last weeks of summer include the grapes ripening on the vine and picture-perfect landscapes

-This means summer travelers should pack wisely when traveling in these months to avoid discomfort and unpleasant experiences.
+This means summer travelers should pack wisely in these months to avoid discomfort and unpleasant experiences.
 If you are sightseeing in Florence, trekking along the Siena hills, biking Chianti, or horseback riding around Val d’Orcia it is easy to be prepared.
-Here are a 8 things you need to keep in mind when packing and planning and packing for your summer holiday.
+Here are 8 things you need to keep in mind when packing and planning and packing for your summer holiday.

 1 – Plan the time of your outings